SkySaves/Sales-App/README.md

 # Sales-App
-This is another application I am working on for class throughout the 2023 winter semester.
+This is another application I am working on for Visual Basic Programming II CIS225.5659.W23 throughout the 2023 winter semester.